Jefferson Township, Butler County, Iowa

-Jefferson Township is one of sixteen townships in Butler County, Iowa, USA.
+Jefferson Township is one of sixteen townships in Butler County, Iowa, United States.
 As of the 2020 census, its population was 285.

 History

 The first white child was born in Jefferson Township in 1855.

 Geography

 Jefferson Township covers an area of 36.2 sqmi and contains no incorporated settlements.
 According to the USGS, it contains three cemeteries: Butler Center, Coster and New Albion.